-The bottom of Lake Superior seems like something out of a science fiction film.
-Lake Superior is the largest lake in the world and holds 10% of all earth’s surface freshwater.
-That’s right 1 in 10 drops of freshwater belongs to lake superior.
-Being so large the bottom of this Great Lake holds many secrets.
+The bottom of Lake Superior is like something out of a science fiction film.
+Lake Superior is the largest lake in the world and holds 10% of all Earth’s surface freshwater.
+It’s also the coldest Great Lake.
+Being so large and frigid, the bottom of this body of water holds many secrets.

 Let’s dive into what’s really at the bottom of Lake Superior.

 Lake Superior is the largest and deepest of the Great Lakes, with a surface area of 31,700 square miles and a maximum depth of 1,332 feet.
 The lake is so large it takes about 200 years to replenish its water supply, and it holds 10% of the world’s surface freshwater.
 It is the northernmost of the five Great Lakes, bordered by Ontario, Canada, Michigan, Wisconsin, and Minnesota.

 Pro Tip: While touring the Great Lakes, be sure to visit the Top 10 Beaches in Michigan.

 With the surface temperature averaging around 63 degrees Fahrenheit and with over 1,800 miles of shoreline, it may seem like an inviting lake, especially for a swim.
 However, being almost a quarter-mile deep and exposed to harsh winters, the water gets cold quickly.

 How Cold Is the Bottom of Lake Superior?

 The water temperature at the bottom of Lake Superior averages 39 degrees Fahrenheit, which is too cold for most plants and animals to survive.
 However, a few species can withstand the chilly conditions.
 These include various types of bacteria, sponges, worms, and crayfish.
 Let’s learn more about what lives on the lake bottom.

 What Lives on the Bottom of This Chilly Lake?